hugo-ff/robot-explorer/changelog/initialConfig.md

 ### Added

+- Commitizen and cz-conventional-changelog installed in order to set the rules that helps to follow 'conventional commits' convention when submit a commit.
+Husky hooks for commit and prepare-commit created.
+- Husky installed in order to lint code before commit and lint commit messages
 - ESLint and Prettier and related plugins installed in order to maintain consistency and code formatting across the app development process.